unit-mesh/autodev-remote-agent-action/MARKETPLACE.md

 - **🏷️ Smart Labeling**: Automatically apply relevant labels based on analysis
 - **⚙️ Configurable**: Flexible configuration options for different workflows
 - **🚀 Easy Setup**: Simple integration with existing GitHub workflows
+- **🔍 Process Transparency**: See exactly what files were analyzed and why others were filtered
+- **🛠️ Smart File Filtering**: Control which files are included in analysis with patterns and rules
+- **📊 Diagnostic Information**: Get detailed explanations when analysis results are limited

 ## 🚀 Quick Start